aydanh2005/cloud-programming-project/README.md

 ## Project Objective

-The goal of this project is to design and implement a cloud-based solution for hosting a webpage while considering the following cloud requirements:
+The goal of this project was to design and implement a cloud-based solution for hosting a simple webpage while considering key cloud computing principles such as reliability, scalability, and reproducibility.

-- High availability
-- Low latency for global users
-- Scalable backend infrastructure

 ---

 ## Architecture Overview

-The architecture proposed in Phase 1 was:
+In the conception phase, a broader AWS architecture was planned:

 User → Route 53 → CloudFront → Load Balancer → Auto Scaling Group → EC2 Instances

-In Phase 2, the implementation focused on deploying and validating the core hosting setup using EC2, Apache, HTML, and Terraform.
+This initial design reflected ideas such as global accessibility, scalability, and improved traffic handling.

+In the development phase, the final prototype focused on a practical and cost-efficient implementation using:
+- a single AWS EC2 instance
+- Apache Web Server
+- Terraform
+- a static HTML webpage

 ---

 ## Features

 - Deployment of a simple webpage on AWS
 - EC2 instance used as a virtual server
-- Webpage hosted with Apache
+- Webpage hosted with Apache Web Server
 - Infrastructure defined with Terraform
-- Deployment validated through browser access and Terraform commands
+- Deployment verified through Terraform commands and browser access

 ---

 ## Technologies Used

 - AWS EC2
 - Terraform
 - Apache Web Server
 - HTML

 ---